 A landlord must never try to self-evict their tenant from the rental premises.
 It’s only the court who can give that permission.
 And even then, it’s only a person authorized by the court that can remove the tenant.
 Typically, this is the sheriff or constable.

-If the tenant leaves their personal belongings and possession behind during the removal, there is a procedure you must follow.
+If the tenant vacates and leaves their personal belongings and possession behind during the removal, there is a court procedure you must follow.
 Firstly, a landlord is required to notify the tenant of the abandoned property in writing using a notice.
 If the landlord delivers the written notice, they must give them at least 10 days to claim the property.
 However, if you mailed the written notice to the tenant’s last known address, then you must give them at least 15 days.

 If the tenant doesn’t claim the belongings and possession within the stipulated time of the notice, landlords can then dispose of or sell them.